These moonlight cookies are milky and soft cookies that toddlers and young kids will love!

 The kiddos love those Japanese cookies that we see frequently in supermarkets.
 These days as I have to work, and have lesser time cooking and baking at home, we had to turn to store bought cookies for their snack fix sometimes.

 I wonder if you are familiar with Morinaga Moonlight Cookies?
-These sweet, small cookies are really buttery and creamy in taste!
+The sweet, small cookies are really buttery and creamy in taste!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-These little cookies are easy to make and bake.
+These little cookies may not taste exactly like Morinaga‘s, but they are easy to make and bake.
 It uses simple ingredients from pantry, which is probably readily available.

 >> MORE EASY COOKIE RECIPES: